Guitars need love, too.

 Step 3: Clean The Controls

 Open the guitar up so you can see the electronics.
 You’ll see silver casings.
 Those are potentiometers, which work the control knobs.
 Apply a small amount of contact cleaner to the tracks within these.
 Turn the knobs to spread the cleaner.
+You’ll want to clean these after grounding your guitar, too.

 Next, look for the underside of the switch.
 Find two little metal plates on either side of it, and apply cleaner to them, too.
 Then flip the switch a few times to spread the cleaner.